jeffrose/emitter/docs/API.md

 ### Emitter.listenerCount

-Return the number of listeners for the given event.
+Return the number of listeners for the event type on the given emitter.

 ####`Emitter.listenerCount( emitter, type ) -> Number`